Trump budget: What America would look like

 -- Trump would eliminate the Legal Services Corporation, which helps almost 2 million people a year.
 The agency helps poor people find lawyers to resolve housing cases and navigate bankruptcy, and helps victims of domestic violence get protective court orders.

--- The Corporation for Public Broadcasting, which oversees "PBS NewsHour," "Antiques Roadshow" and the rest of PBS and NPR, would lose all its federal funding.
+-- The Corporation for Public Broadcasting, which helps fund "PBS NewsHour," "Antiques Roadshow" and the rest of PBS and NPR, would lose all its federal funding.
 Public media gets both public and private cuts, but the CPB predicted early Thursday that the Trump cuts would cause "the collapse of the public media system itself."

 -- The budget would eliminate a Transportation Department program that provides $175 million in subsidized commercial air service to rural airports.
 The program serves more than 30 states.
 The Trump budget argues that many of the flights aren't full, and serve places "relatively close" to major airports.